The Best Italian Appetizer Recipes

 • Pair these with cured meats such as salty prosciutto, salami, and capicola.

-• Don't forget to include marinated vegetables like artichokes and peppers, mixed Meyer lemon olives, and sun-dried tomatoes.
+• Don't forget to include marinated vegetables like artichokes and peppers, olives, and sun-dried tomatoes.
+Or pickled Italian vegetables (giardiniera).

 • Add a few slices of crusty Italian bread (ex: focaccia or French bread) to round out the platter nicely.